zakirhussainb/high-level-design/QUESTIONS.md

 * **Authenticating** requests on behalf of the server.

 In modern infrastructure, instead of self-hosting a reverse proxy like NGINX, these functionalities are often provided by a managed **Content Delivery Network (CDN)**.

+# System Design Interview Questions: Content Delivery Networks (CDNs)

+Here are several interview questions and answers based on the provided chapter, focusing on the architecture, benefits, and trade-offs of using CDNs in large-scale systems.

+---

+## Question 1: The Core Value Proposition of a CDN

+**Scenario:** An interviewer states, "A CDN is essentially just a distributed set of caching servers.
+Why is it so much more effective at improving global application performance than simply building our own powerful, centralized caching layer?"

+**Question:** Beyond simple caching, what is often considered the main advantage of using a CDN?
+Describe how a CDN's **overlay network** overcomes the inherent performance limitations of the public internet.

+### Solution

+While caching is an important feature, the main advantage of a CDN is often considered to be its highly optimized **overlay network**, which is built on top of the public internet but engineered to overcome its design limitations.

+#### Limitations of the Public Internet

+The public internet's core routing protocol, **BGP (Border Gateway Protocol)**, was not primarily designed for performance.
+It typically determines the "best" path for traffic based on the number of network hops, without adequately considering real-world factors like network latency or congestion.
+This can lead to traffic being sent over slow and unreliable routes.

+#### How a CDN's Overlay Network Solves This

+A CDN addresses these issues with several key techniques:

+1.  **Proximity:** CDNs place their server clusters in many geographical locations around the world, often at **Internet Exchange Points (IXPs)** where different Internet Service Providers connect.
+This places the CDN physically closer to end-users, which is the most effective way to reduce latency.

+2.  **Intelligent Routing:**
+    * **Client to CDN:** It uses **Global DNS load balancing**.
+This is an enhanced form of DNS that can infer a user's location from their IP address and return the IP of the nearest and healthiest CDN edge cluster, ensuring the user connects to the optimal entry point.
+    * **CDN to Origin:** The CDN's internal network uses its own advanced routing algorithms.
+These algorithms continuously monitor the health of the internet and select the fastest, least congested paths for fetching content from the origin server, unlike the simplistic approach of BGP.

+3.  **TCP Optimizations:** CDNs maintain pools of persistent, long-lived TCP connections between their own servers.
+This avoids the significant overhead of setting up a new TCP connection for every request that needs to travel a long distance from an edge server to the origin.

+In essence, a CDN provides a private, high-performance highway over the top of the public internet's local roads, ensuring traffic gets from the origin to the user as quickly and reliably as possible.

+---

+## Question 2: The Multi-Layer Caching Hierarchy

+**Scenario:** You are designing the caching strategy for a CDN that will serve a massive, global video streaming service.
+You need to balance two competing goals: minimizing latency for users in many different countries, and protecting the origin servers (where the videos are stored) from being overwhelmed with requests.

+**Question:** What is the fundamental trade-off between the number of edge clusters a CDN has and its overall cache hit ratio?
+Describe a **multi-layer caching architecture** with edge and regional caches, and explain how this design mitigates that trade-off.

+### Solution

+This scenario highlights a fundamental design trade-off in building a large-scale CDN.

+#### The Trade-off: Latency vs. Cache Hit Ratio

+* **More Edge Clusters:** Having a higher number of geographically dispersed edge clusters is great for **reducing latency**.
+It means users are more likely to be physically close to a CDN server, resulting in faster connection times.
+* **The Downside:** However, a higher number of edge clusters can lead to a **lower overall cache hit ratio**.
+This is because user traffic is spread thinly across many different caches.
+If a video is popular in general but not heavily watched in one specific region, the edge server in that region will likely not have it cached, resulting in a cache miss that must be served by the origin.
+A lower cache hit ratio means a higher load on the origin servers.

+#### The Solution: A Multi-Layer Caching Architecture

+To mitigate this trade-off, large CDNs use a multi-layer caching hierarchy, typically involving **edge clusters** and **intermediary (or regional) caches**.

+1.  **Edge Clusters (First Layer):** This is a large number of clusters deployed in many locations around the world, as close to users as possible.
+They are optimized for low-latency connections but may have a lower cache hit ratio for less popular content.

+2.  **Regional Caches (Second Layer):** This is a smaller number of much larger caching clusters deployed in major regional hubs.
+These clusters are designed to cache a much larger fraction of the total content than any single edge server.

+**How it Mitigates the Trade-off:**
+When a user requests a video and the local **edge server** has a cache miss, it does **not** go directly to the origin server.
+Instead, it first requests the content from its designated **regional cache**.
+Since the regional cache aggregates requests from many edge servers, it has a much higher cache hit ratio.

+This design gets the best of both worlds:
+* Users still connect to a nearby edge cluster for low latency.
+* The load on the origin server is significantly reduced because most edge misses are absorbed by the high-hit-ratio regional caches.

+---

+## Question 3: CDNs for Dynamic Content and Security

+**Scenario:** Your application serves highly dynamic, personalized content that is unique for every user.
+A colleague argues that because the content cannot be cached, using a CDN would be a waste of money.

+**Question:** How would you refute this argument?
+Explain how a CDN can be used to accelerate the delivery of **dynamic, non-cachable resources**.
+What important security benefit does using a CDN in this capacity provide?

+### Solution

+That's a common misconception.
+While caching is a major feature, a CDN provides significant value even for fully dynamic, non-cachable content by leveraging its optimized **overlay network**.

+#### Accelerating Dynamic Content

+When a request for a dynamic resource is made, it cannot be served from a cache and must travel all the way to the origin server.
+However, by placing a CDN in front of the origin, the request's journey is split into two parts:

+1.  **"Last Mile" (Client to CDN Edge):** The user connects to a nearby CDN edge server.
+This is a short, low-latency connection.
+2.  **"Middle Mile" (CDN Edge to Origin):** The request then travels from the edge server to the origin server over the CDN's private, high-performance overlay network.
+As discussed before, this network uses intelligent routing and TCP optimizations to find a much faster and more reliable path than the public internet would.

+The CDN effectively acts as a "fast lane" for dynamic requests, reducing the overall round-trip time and improving the user's experience, even though nothing is being cached.

+#### The Security Benefit: DDoS Protection

+When a CDN is used as the frontend for the entire application (both static and dynamic content), it provides a crucial security benefit: it helps **shield the application from Distributed Denial-of-Service (DDoS) attacks**.

+Because all traffic must first pass through the CDN's massive, globally distributed infrastructure, the CDN can absorb and filter out the vast majority of malicious traffic from a DDoS attack before it ever reaches the much smaller, more vulnerable origin server.
+The CDN's scale provides an effective defense that would be difficult for a typical application to build on its own.